Socrapop/travelers-map/readme.txt

 == Screenshots ==
-1. Display an interactive map showing your posts using a shortcode.
+1. Display an interactive map showing your geolocated posts using a shortcode.
-2. Geolocate each of your post directly in your editor and assign your custom markers to them.
+2. Geolocate each of your post directly in your editor and assign them your custom markers icon.
 A search module is integrated into the map.
 3. Add custom markers easily.
+6 default markers are available.
 4. Customize your map in the settings page.
 Everything is explained clearly.
 5. Shortcode Helper page.
-Change the default size of your map, filter the posts you want to show by categories and tags.
+Change the default size of your map and it's behaviour, filter the posts you want to show by tags, category or post type.
 == Changelog ==

+= 1.8.0 =

+* Added compatibility with Polylang (WPML compatibility not yet confirmed, I need your feedbacks).
+New translations will keep their markers and only markers from current language are displayed.

 = 1.7.0 =
-**Major update**
+- Major update -

 New features:
 * New shortcode parameter "centered_on_this" to show a map zoomed on the current post's marker, moreover other posts are also displayed on the map.